Economic history of World War I: Russia

 The bad situation continued to deteriorate.
-Increasing conflict between the tsar and the Duma destroyed popular and elite support for the old regime.
+Increasing conflict between the Tsar and the Duma destroyed popular and elite support for the old regime.
 In early 1917, deteriorating rail transport caused acute food and fuel shortages, which resulted in escalating riots and strikes.
 Authorities summoned troops to quell the disorders in Petrograd (as St. Petersburg had been called since September 1914, to Russianize the Germanic name).
 In 1905 troops had fired on demonstrators and saved the monarchy, but in 1917 the troops turned their guns over to the angry crowds.
 Public support for the tsarist regime simply evaporated in 1917, ending three centuries of Romanov rule.

 Italy

 Italy joined the Allies in 1915, but was poorly prepared for war.
 Loans from Britain paid for nearly all its war expenses.
-The Italian army of 875,000 men was poorly led and lacked heavy artillery and machine guns.
+The Royal Italian Army of 875,000 men was poorly led and lacked heavy artillery and machine guns.
 The industrial base was too small to provide adequate amounts of modern equipment, and the old-fashioned rural base did not produce much of a food surplus.

 Before the war the government had ignored labor issues, but now it had to intervene to mobilize war production.
-With the main working-class Socialist party reluctant to support the war effort, strikes were frequent and cooperation was minimal, especially in the Socialist strongholds of Piedmont and Lombardy.
+With the main working-class Socialist Party reluctant to support the war effort, strikes were frequent and cooperation was minimal, especially in the Socialist strongholds of Piedmont and Lombardy.
 The government imposed high wage scales, as well as collective bargaining and insurance schemes.
 Many large firms expanded dramatically.
 The workforce at the Ansaldo munitions company grew from 6,000 to 110,000 as it manufactured 10,900 artillery pieces, 3,800 warplanes, 95 warships and 10 million artillery shells.
 At Fiat the workforce grew from 4,000 to 40,000.
 Inflation doubled the cost of living.
 Industrial wages kept pace but not wages for farm workers.
 Discontent was high in rural areas since so many men were taken for service, industrial jobs were unavailable, wages grew slowly and inflation was just as bad.